 JonOne (John Andrew Perello, 1963, New York, USA) is one of the most recognized contemporary artists in France today, and a key figure in the world of graffiti.
 The artist is associated with highly artistic and creative collaborations with renowned companies such as Guerlain, Air France, Lacoste, and Perrier.
-Of Dominican origin and raised in Harlem, JonOne began doing graffiti on the walls of his neighbourhood at the age of 17 under the name Jon156, and in ’84 went on to found 156 All Starz, a notorious New York crew.
-Some years later he moved to Paris, the city where he currently lives and works, achieving international success with works of Fine Art.
+Of Dominican origin and raised in Harlem, JonOne began doing graffiti on the walls of his neighbourhood at the age of 17 under the name Jon156, and in ’84 went on to establish ‘156 All Starz’, a notorious New York crew.
+In 1987 he moved to Paris, the city where he currently lives and works, achieving international success with works of Fine Art.

 The unique style that defines JonOne’s work, between Graffiti and Abstract Expressionism, derives from the combination of three fundamental elements: calligraphy, colour and the pictorial matter, which together inundate the entire surface of the work.
 Inspired by the dynamism and vitality of the city, the artist’s works emanate an extraordinary energy, thanks precisely to the continuous intersection of lines and the extreme brilliance of the colours used.